Details under section 4(1)b of the Right to Information Act, 2005

 There are no concessions, permits or authorizations granted by it.

-The Authority does not maintain any library room or a reading room for public use.
-However, inspection of the records is available for inspections as per Rule 59 and 60 of the Major Ports Adjudicatory Board, Rules 2023.
+Inspection of the records is available for inspections as per Rule 59 and 60 of the Major Ports Adjudicatory Board, Rules 2023.
 The parties or their authorised representative may be allowed to inspect the record of the case on making an application in writing to the Registrar.

-16. Names, Designation and Other particulars of the Public Information Officer and First Appellate Authority
+Names, Designation and Other particulars of the Public Information Officer and First Appellate Authority

 NAME